 2. Salaries increased 2.3%

-The viral discussions of employment compensation has made an impact.
-Over the past month wages rose 0.3%; more impressive, over the last year it rose 2.3%.
+The viral discussions of employment compensation have made an impact.
+Over the past month, wages rose 0.3%; more impressive, over the last year they rose 2.3%.
 That is the most employee wages have risen since mid-2013.
 While you might have to pay your employees or new hires more than you expected, remember, you’re paying for quality candidates.
 Myles Udland (@MylesUdland), Business Insider’s Markets Editor, commented on the report, saying:

 “Overall, this report was a bit of a mixed bag but shows a labor market that is still adding workers while wage pressures - a missing element of the labor market that the Federal Reserve had been looking for - are starting to make themselves known.”

 Wages overall have increased, and while a higher salary may make your company more competitive than your talent competitors don’t pay employees beyond your means.
 They need the security of their paycheck as much as you need the security of their position.
 If the wages aren’t enough to make your business competitive, find other ways to attract candidates through company culture or development opportunities.

 The viral discussion of employee wages has made an impact and could influence your small business too...